Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 People who already own assets are protected.
 People who do not are told the system is working as designed, or that the moral problem is their lack of optimism.

-That is not a healthy feedback loop.
+That feedback loop is unhealthy.

 It is closer to an asset-protection political economy: younger and newer participants are expected to support the paper stability of people who got in earlier, while being told that questioning the arrangement is irresponsible, economically illiterate, or insufficiently Canadian.